Serneum/alone-in-a-room/_wretched/all/ronnic-day-3.md

 Despite all of my efforts, I wasn't able to send anything before the comms system cut out again.
 I thought I had finally adjusted enough of the settings to make out what was being said, but all I heard was "Wretched" and "Lost."
 Maybe they were looking for me.

 Periodically, I hear the creature move around the outside of the ship.
 I can hear its claws pierce the hull of the ship as it moves.
-Luckilu, the damage isn't deep enough to cause me any problems...yet.
+Luckily, the damage isn't deep enough to cause me any problems...yet.

+This is Ronnic, signing off.